SpeedyZ500/pytest-instructions/README.md

 ## Introduction

 This instruction will guide you through step-by-step instructions of writing `pytest` tests for a demo program and using them to debug errors.
-At the end of the document, there is a practice for you to test creating and using `pytest` tests.
+At the end of the instruction, there is a practice for you to test creating and using `pytest` tests.

 ## Table of Contents